simonhoyos/rust-learning/notes.md

 - Overflows in debug mode panic in prod wraps around.
 - Rust consistently permits an extra tailing comma everywhere commas are used.
 - Vectors and Arrays can call slice methods.
+- Everything is an expression, everything produces a value.